Talesoft/tale-jade/README.md

 When the Jade-file gets rendered, a `./cache/views`-directory is created automatically and the compiled PHTML will be stored in that directory.

-To change this directory, use the `cachePath`-option
+To change this directory, use the `cache_path`-option

 ```php